 Intro to Coding and Design Course with Future Learn

-So I needed something challenging to keep my mind off of things so I’m currently studying Intro to Coding and Design with Future Learn.
+I needed something challenging to keep my mind off of things so I enrolled in Intro to Coding and Design with Future Learn.

 I heard about Future Learn via a friend and decided to check it out for myself.
 Right away I searched for a learning to code course and was happy to see that this is free and supported by The Institute of Coding and the University of Leeds.